Skip to main content

 Under 15 minutes for a first campaign.
 You choose the month, name the campaign, set an optional goal, and a public campaign page is generated immediately.
 Sending invitations to participants takes a few additional minutes.
 By the end of your first session, you should have a live campaign page and invitations in participants' inboxes.

 No app download required.
 MonthFund is fully browser-based.
 Organizers, participants, and donors all access it through a web browser on any device.
-Participants receive an email invitation with a direct link to their personal dashboard — no app store, no installation.
+Participants receive an email invitation with a direct link to their personal dashboard.
+No app store, no installation.

 MonthFund currently supports Stripe as its primary payment processor.
 Additional integrations are planned.
-If your organization requires a specific processor not currently supported, contact us — we are actively expanding payment options for the organizations we serve.
+If your organization requires a specific processor not currently supported, contact us.
+We are actively expanding payment options for the organizations we serve.

 Organizations